SeloTapeTM/roberta-cicd/README.md

 # roberta-cicd
-A project using jenkins with the app roberta
+A project using jenkins with the roberta app.